PistonDevelopers/blog.piston.rs/_posts/2014-10-10-deform-images.md

 we can move the square root operation to after the division, while getting the same result.
 Typing out every operation explicitly makes such optimization easier.
+This why it is sometimes better to type out every operation.

 Now to the second part: